Efficiently Escaping Saddle Points under Generalized Smoothness via Self-Bounding Regularity: Convergence Results

-\paragraph{Implications and Experiments:} Our results show that under generalizations of smoothness, unlike with Lipschitz gradient/Hessian, worse initialization (larger $F(\vecW_0)$) and larger self-bounding functions $\rho_1(\cdot)$ shrink the `window' for choosing a working $\eta$. \textit{This implies that in practice, for losses with non-Lipschitz gradient/Hessian, one should tune $\eta$ based on suboptimality at initialization.} We validate this finding experimentally for GD/SGD in \pref{sec:experiments}.
+Our results show under generalizations of smoothness, unlike with Lipschitz gradient/Hessian, the larger the loss is at initialization (larger $F(\vecW_0)$) and larger self-bounding functions $\rho_1(\cdot)$ shrink the `window' for choosing a working $\eta$.
+Specifically, with larger loss at initialization, the smaller the largest working step size is, in contrast to optimizing smooth functions. \textit{This implies in practice, for losses with non-Lipschitz gradient/Hessian, one should tune $\eta$ based on suboptimality at initialization.}

+In \pref{sec:experiments}, we validate this finding through simulations with GD and SGD on several natural smooth and generalized smooth functions, namely $F(\vecW) = \nrm*{\matA \vecW}^p$ for $p=2,3,4,5,6$.
+Our simulations show the above theoretical conclusions match behavior in practice, validating the practical implications of our theoretical results on which step sizes successfully optimize generalized smooth functions.